ZRVc/Tufte-Like-Slopegraphs-in-D3-/README.md

 ![alt text](https://github.com/ZRVc/Tufte-Like-Slopegraphs-in-D3-/blob/master/images/TufteVsMineSBS.png "Side-by-side")

-This overlay demonstrates the extent to which my lines differ from Tufte's.
+This overlay demonstrates the extent to which my lines disagree with Tufte's.
+The fact that some are so close and some are so far off means that some of his slopes are incorrect.

 <img align="middle" src="https://github.com/ZRVc/Tufte-Like-Slopegraphs-in-D3-/blob/master/images/TufteVsMineOverlay.png">